 The portable toilets - are self-contained flushing toilets.
 We also have disabled toilets with baby changing facilities.
 Portable toilets become blocked quickly when they are not flushed.
 Please flush before and after each use.
 The flush systems is a lever located the next to the seat.
 Each toilet block has handwashing facilities and have hand sanitiser dispensers - please use them.

 Please leave all toilets as you'd wish to find them, and consider others.
 Toilet rolls are available free of charge from the ticket station.
-The Festival employs on-site loo cleaners who ensure the toilets are cleaned and emptied several times a day.
+The Festival employs on-site cleaners to ensure the toilets are cleaned and emptied several times a day.
 Please do not pee in the hedges, ditches or streams on the Festival site.
 The urine runs-off into the waterways and causes terrible pollution which endangers not only the local wildlife, but also the future of the Best of the West Festival.

 FOOD & DRINK

 Please do not bring your own food or drink into the event, our license restrictions do not permit this.
 There will be a wide variety of bars and food suppliers on site.
 You may bring a sealed plastic bottle of water into the event with you, no other types of drink or unsealed bottles will be allowed.
 Please ensure you bring photo ID as we operate a challenge 25 policy for alcohol sales.